innovation-first/paradox-innovation/content/blogs/innovation-strategy-part-two/index.md

 ### Six Teams, Six Locations, Six Topics

-Consider six innovation tracks from our 2024 campaign, including one internally funded project (**BidGpt**):
+Consider five innovation tracks from our 2024 campaign, and one internally funded project (**BidGpt**):

-- **Rift**: Explores optimization strategies for complex Kubernetes applications.
+- **RIFT**: Explores optimization strategies for complex Kubernetes applications.
-- **Thalc**: Monitors the carbon and energy impact of software applications.
+- **THALC**: Monitors the carbon and energy impact of software applications.
-- **Fmt**: Provides architects with eco-score data to guide solution design.
+- **FMT**: Provides architects with eco-score reports to guide their solution design.
-- **BidGpt**: A generative AI assistant supporting our BID and RAO colleagues.
+- **BIDGPT**: A generative AI assistant supporting our colleagues in charge of customer offerings.
-- **Marto**: Examines compliance with the AI Act through a real generative AI use case.
+- **MARTO**: Examines compliance with the AI Act through a real generative AI use case.
-- **Sara**: Tackles the challenges of designing and delivering industrial-grade AI solutions.
+- **SARA**: Tackles the overall challenges of designing and delivering industrial-grade AI solutions.

 These projects were conducted by teams based in Rennes, Vélizy, Bordeaux, Toulouse, Sofia, and Nantes.

-### The Old Way
+### The Standard Way

 Under a standard innovation process, each team operates independently, working on their topic and facing common challenges: